ferbueso/ferbueso/README.md

 # 👋 Hi there!
 I'm Fernanda!

 I am a biomedical engineer with a focus on AI in healthcare.
-Currently pursuing my MSc in AI for Biomedicine and Healthcare at UCL, I'm passionate about using cutting-edge technology to solve real-world challenges in healthcare and life sciences.
+Currently pursuing my MSc in AI for Biomedicine and Healthcare at UCL, I'm passionate about using technology to solve real world challenges in healthcare and life sciences.

 ## 🔧 My Expertise